 - Two 75-minute lectures each week: T/Th 11am-12.15pm - A 2-hour lab session each week: Fri.
-11am-12.50pm & Mary added an hour of flex time https://d2l.arizona.edu/d2l/home/1213904
+11am-1.50pm - Room 330 in the Kuiper Space Science Building

 I'll be available for questions and discussion, after lectures.
 If you need help and cannot make these times, then please email me to make arrangements.
 I have a general open-door policy, but I'm more likely to be available if we set up a time in advance.